-Having said that, Garmin appears to be adapting a similar design across its latest crop of sports watches so it is unlikely it will stray very much from that.
+Having said that, Garmin appears to be adapting a similar design across its latest crop of sports watches so it is not straying very much from that.
 We, therefore, don’t expect to see any drastic changes on that front or a new look with the Fenix 7.

-It might be limited to reducing the size, thickness and weight, and perhaps improving screen quality a bit.
-Along with some design tweaks which are always possible.
-The one important upgrade might be an AMOLED display but this is supposedly coming to a separate model called Epix.
+It will most likely be limited to reducing the size, thickness and weight, and perhaps improving screen quality a bit.
+Along with some small design tweaks.
+The one important upgrade might be an AMOLED display but this is supposedly coming to a separate model called Epix 2.

 Further slimming down of the body